 Awesome Moment of Crowning: Tristan gets the throne and his queen while his mother, father, and Capt.
 Shakespeare look on approvingly.

 Badass Grandpa: The old man guarding the Wall apparently has had a lot of time to practice (having been there for 80 years).

 Berserk Button: You really shouldn't betray Septimus, or mock him for that matter.
 To be fair, Ferdy couldn't make clear he wasn't trying to mock Septimus, given that he was cursed by Lamia to speak only in chicken sounds.

 Blunt Yes: The opening exchange between Dunstan and the Wall Keeper.

-Keeper: I'm charged with guarding a portal to another world, and you're asking me to just let you through!
+Guard: I'm charged with guarding a portal to another world, and you're asking me to just let you through?!

 Cast from Hit Points: Lamia.
 Well, more "Cast From Youth," as each spell she uses drains a little bit of the good looks she got from eating the last of the previous star.
 This leads to a funny scene where she repeatedly tries to use magic to undo signs of age in one spot on her body only for it to cause signs of age to appear on another spot.

-Cowboy Bebop At His Computer: Many reviews of the movie mention the Lightning Pirates as an example of ways in which the movie was different from the book, claiming that they do not appear in the book at all.
-This is untrue, it's just that what happens on their ship is glossed over in the book.
+Cowboy Bebop at His Computer: Many reviews of the movie mention the Lightning Pirates as an example of ways in which the movie was different from the book, claiming that they do not appear in the book at all.
+This is untrue, it's just that what happens on their ship is glossed over in the book, and expanded on here.

-The film does invent some attributes: the airship crew in the book were not pirates, just fishermen of a sort who harvest lightning.
+The film does invent some attributes: the airship crew in the book are not pirates, just fishermen of a sort who harvest lightning.
 And their captain was not an (admitted) transvestite.

 Dance of Romance: Tristan and Yvaine's dance on the ship where Yvaine starts glowing as she's realizing her feelings for him.